listenToRipley/Typescript/ts_react/README.md

 You create an interface with props involved in the component.
 You can also destruct the props.
 [See Greeter.tsx for examples.](./src/Components/Greeter.tsx)

+#### UseRef
+This is specific to react, this is a react hook.
+This creating a reference to the location of the element.
+They type of this would be related to the location/content once rendered on the HTML page.
+This means the type will be <HTMLInputElement>
+The value must start as null until it is rendered.

 ##### Modules
 you can import and export modules much like anything else so you create a less crowded format.